sfdx-isv/travel-expenses/README.md

 1. Type the `git clone` command at the command line.
     * **IMPORTANT:** Make sure to use the HTTPS URI of your forked repository in place of `PASTE_YOUR_GITHUB_URI_HERE`.
     * **IMPORTANT:** Remember to specify the local folder name `my-travel-expenses-fork` **after** your GitHub URI to ensure that your forked repository is cloned into a local folder using that name.
-    * The screenshot shows the what this commannd and its results look like when used by the developer "Jessie Daniels".
+    * The screenshot shows the what this command and its results look like when used by the developer "Jessie Daniels".

 ![Use 'git clone' to get a local copy of your forked repository](/images/W00_U02_git-clone-forked-repo-success.png)